qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ------------------------------------------------

 There is a panel that allows you to define an independent drawing order for the layers panel.
 You can activate it in the menu :menuselection:`Settings --> Panels --> Layer Order Panel`.
-This feature allows you to, for instance, order your layers in order of importance, but still display them in the correct order (see figure_layer_order_).
-Checking the |checkbox|
+This feature allows you to, for instance, order your layers in order of importance, but still display them in the correct order (see figure_layer_order_; you can notice that the ``airports`` features are displayed over the ``alaska`` polygon despite their layers placement in the Layers panel).
-:guilabel:`Control rendering order` box underneath the list of layers will cause a revert to default behavior.
+Unchecking the |checkbox| :guilabel:`Control rendering order` box underneath the list of layers will cause a revert to default behavior.

 .. _figure_layer_order: